 THE MISSION: LEARN TO PLAY HARMONICA, IMPROVE YOUR GAME If you're reading these words, then you are almost certainly one of two things.

 You may be a blues harmonica player looking to strengthen your command of the instrument.
 You'd like to deepen your tone; learn tongue-blocking, overblowing, and other advanced techniques.
 You'd like to add to your repertoire, so that you're not simply recycling the same old shuffle-blues licks.
-You'd like somebody to help you decode what the stylistic originators and modern masters of the blues harp--Sonny Boy Williamson, Little Walter, Junior Wells, Sonny Terry, Paul Butterfield--are really doing.
+You'd like somebody to help you decode what the modern masters of the blues harp--Sonny Boy Williamson, Little Walter, Junior Wells, Sonny Terry, Paul Butterfield--are really doing.

 You can play some harp.
 But you'd like to transform yourself into a player.